National Rally: Presidential run-off (2002)

-Decline (2003-2010)
+Decline (2003–2010)

 A new electoral system of two-round voting had been introduced for the 2004 regional elections, in part in an attempt to reduce the FN's influence in regional councils.
-The FN won 15.1% of the vote in metropolitan France, almost the same as in 1998, but its number of councillors was almost halved due to the new electoral system.
+The FN won 15.1% of the vote in metropolitan France, almost the same as in 1998, but its number of councillors was almost halved due to the new system.
 For the 2004 European elections, too, a new system less favourable to the FN had been introduced.
 The party regained some of its strength from 1999, earning 9.8% of the vote and seven seats.

 For the 2007 presidential election, Le Pen and Mégret agreed to join forces.
-Le Pen came fourth in the election with 11% of the vote, and the party won no seats in the legislative election of the same year.
-The party's 4.3% support was the lowest score since the 1981 election and only one candidate, Marine Le Pen in Pas de Calais, reached the runoff (where she was defeated by the Socialist incumbent).
+Le Pen came 4th in the election with 11% of the vote, and the party won no seats in the legislative election of the same year.
+The party's 4.3% support was the lowest score since the 1981 election and only one candidate, Marine Le Pen in Pas de Calais, reached the runoff -where she was defeated by the Socialist incumbent.
 These electoral defeats partly accounted for the party's financial problems.
 Le Pen announced the sale of the FN headquarters in Saint-Cloud, Le Paquebot, and of his personal armoured car.
+In 2008, a French court handed Le Pen a three-month suspended sentence and a €10,000 fine for remarks he made in 2005 that contravened France's law against Holocaust denial.
 Twenty permanent employees of the FN were also dismissed in 2008.

 In the 2010 regional elections the FN appeared to have re-emerged on the political scene after surprisingly winning almost 12% of the overall vote and 118 seats.